MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 ### Master data
 Different master data will need to be recorded to be able to run your warehouse management system, here the [**data entities**](../../fin-ops-core/dev-itpro/data-entities/data-entities.md) can be used to easily import the data.
 You can read more about the support of importing product master data via the [**product data entities**](../pim/data-entities.md) and get an overview of the [**Product information management entities**](../../../common-data-model/schema/core/operationscommon/entities/supplychain/productinformationmanagement/overview.md).
-Besides the product master data you must at least have defined the [countries/regions](../../fin-ops-core/fin-ops/organization-administration/global-address-book-address-setup#set-up-countryregion-information) which will be used for the outbound shipment order import process, to create a address.
+Besides the product master data you must at least have defined the [countries/regions](../../fin-ops-core/fin-ops/organization-administration/global-address-book-address-setup#set-up-countryregion-information) which will be used for the outbound shipment order import process, to create an address.

 ### Progress data
 External systems will have many different business process requests for the warehouse management system.
 One example being the progress of a sales order.
 Now, the external systems can of course keep polling for this kind of information, but to honor this process the D365 SCM warehouse management system can be set up to provide [**Business events**](../../fin-ops-core/dev-itpro/business-events/home-page.md) so the external systems don’t need to keep polling for information which might not have changed since the last request of information, but instead only need to act when getting informed about an update.